anon-blue/anon.blue/README.txt

 meeeeeeeeeeheck with the manufacturer For driver updates.
 Try changing video ada pters.
                                                                         bdbdbddd
-ffdfbb with your hardware vendor for any BIOS updates.
+ffdfbb with your hardware vendor for any BIOS hehe↖es.
 Disable BIOS memory optio ns such as caching or shadowing.
 If you need to use Safe Mode to remove or disab le components, restart your computer, press F8 to select Advanced Startup Option s, and twwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwww